petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 # Extending System Objects

-{bdg-secondary}`Available Liferay 7.4 U30+ and GA30+`
+{bdg-secondary}`Available Liferay 7.4 U34+ and GA34+`

 With Liferay Objects, you can extend supported system services.
-Currently, these services are integrated with the Objects framework: Commerce Order, Account, and User.
+Currently, only these services are integrated with the Objects framework: Account, Commerce Order, Commerce Product, Commerce Product Group, and User.

 ![Extend system services integrated with the Objects Framework.](./extending-system-objects/images/01.png)

-When extending system Objects, you can add [fields](#adding-fields), [relationships](#adding-relationships), and [actions](#adding-actions) to them.
-You can also access limited [configuration options](#additional-configuration-options).
+When extending system Objects, you can add [relationships](#adding-relationships) and [actions](#adding-actions) to them. <!--TASK: You can also access limited [configuration options](#additional-configuration-options).-->

 | Feature | System Objects | Custom Objects |
 | :--- | :--- | :--- |